davebulaval/notification/README.md

 ```

 ### License
-Notif is LGPLv3 licensed, as found in the `LICENSE file <https://github.com/davebulaval/notification/blob/master/LICENSE>`_.
+Notif is LGPLv3 licensed, as found in the [LICENSE file](https://github.com/davebulaval/notification/blob/master/LICENSE).